+The pathologic stage for seminoma is based on the TNM staging system, an internationally recognized system originally created by the American Joint Committee on Cancer.
 This system uses information about the primary tumour (T), lymph nodes (N), and distant metastatic disease (M) to determine the complete pathologic stage (pTNM).
 Your pathologist will examine the tissue submitted and give each part a number.
-In general, a higher number means more advanced disease and worse prognosis.
+In general, a higher number means more advanced disease and a worse prognosis.

 Seminoma is given a nodal stage of 0 to 3 based on the number of lymph nodes with tumour cells, the size of the largest lymph node with cancer cells, and the presence of extranodal extension.

+Seminoma is given a metastatic stage of 0 or 1 based on the presence of tumour cells at a distant site in the body (for example a bone).
 The metastatic stage can only be determined if tissue from a distant site is submitted for pathological examination.
 Because this tissue is rarely present, the metastatic stage cannot be determined and is listed as MX.